 • stress;

-• children's and senile age;
+• childhood and old age;

-• features of the individual.
+• characteristics of the individual.

 Today there is a separate direction in medicine - climatotherapy, rooted in history.
 The influence of weather and climatic factors on health began to be studied in the 18th century.
-Even then, many climatic resorts appeared, where people with tuberculosis and nervous diseases were treated.
+Even then, many climatic resorts appeared where people with tuberculosis and nervous diseases were treated.

-• Forest-steppe climate with its characteristic moderate humidity and a slight temperature difference, it is most favorable for patients with vascular and heart diseases.
+• Forest-steppe climate with its characteristic moderate humidity and slight temperature difference, it is most favorable for patients with vascular and heart diseases.

-• forest climate middle lane with a predominance of coniferous forests, it is optimal for the treatment of respiratory diseases (including bronchial asthma) and the nervous system, hypertension, coronary artery disease.
-A bunch of essential oils heal the respiratory tract, improve blood circulation and positively affect the immune system.
+• Forest climate middle zone with a predominance of coniferous forests, it is optimal for the treatment of diseases of the respiratory system (including bronchial asthma) and the nervous system, hypertension, and coronary artery disease.
+A bunch of essential oils heal the respiratory tract, improve blood circulation and have a positive effect on the immune system.

-Consider the influence of individual climatic factors on health.
+Let's consider the influence of individual climatic factors on health.

 The influence of temperature factors on the body

-Consider the positive and negative effects of different temperatures on health
+Let's consider the positive and negative effects of different temperatures on health

-positive negative How to avoid negative influence
+Positive Negative How to avoid negative influences

 High temperatures

-• the analgesic effect is realized by reducing the sensitivity of nerve endings located in the superficial areas of the muscle tissue and in the skin.
+• the analgesic effect is realized by reducing the sensitivity of nerve endings located in the superficial areas of muscle tissue and in the skin.

 • getting worse general state.
 The central nervous system reacts to high temperatures (above 28 C) with weakness, drowsiness and loss of strength;